The Skinny on SucraloseEn Español (Spanish Version)

 Unlike the other artificial sweeteners, sucralose is unique in that it is not efficiently absorbed by the body.
 85% of sucralose eaten passes through the digestive tract intact and is simply excreted, unchanged.
 The 15% that does get absorbed is excreted in the urine, unchanged.

 Sucralose was scrutinized for more than 20 years and its safety was intensely reviewed by many authoritative regulatory agencies.
 Before reaching a decision on the safety of sucralose, more than 100 animal and human studies were evaluated by an expert panel appointed by the United States Food and Drug Administration (FDA).
+The FDA approved sucralose as a tabletop sweetener in 1998 and as a general purpose sweetener in 1999.

 No artificial sweetener is allowed on the market until the FDA has deemed them safe for use by the public, including people with diabetes.
 And, because sucralose is not recognized as a carbohydrate by the body, it has no effect on blood glucose levels.
 But, as with any nutrition concerns, people with diabetes should consult their doctor for individual dietary advice.